cap-js/docs/java/cqn-services/remote-services.md

       retrievalStrategy: "AlwaysSubscriber"
 ```

-Retrieval strategies are part of a set of configuration options provided by Cloud SDK which are exposed by CAP Java as part of the configuration for _Remote Services_.
-For details refer to section about [destination strategies](#destination-strategies).
+Retrieval strategies are part of a set of configuration options provided by the Cloud SDK, which are exposed by CAP Java as part of the configuration for _Remote Services_.
+For details refer to the section about [destination strategies](#destination-strategies).

 ### Using BTP Service Bindings { #service-binding-based-scenarios }

-If the remote API is running on SAP BTP, it is likely that you can leverage Service Binding-based _Remote Services_.
+If the remote API is running on SAP BTP, it's likely that you can leverage Service Binding-based _Remote Services_.
-The CAP Java SDK will extract the relevant information from the service binding to connect to the remote API.
-The advantage of service-binding-based _Remote Services_ is the much simpler usage.
+The CAP Java SDK extracts the relevant information from the service binding to connect to the remote API.
+The advantage of service-binding-based _Remote Services_ is the simpler usage.
 A service binding abstracts from several aspects of remote service communication.
 For instance, it provides authentication information and the URL of the service.
-In contrast to BTP destinations in general, it can be created and refreshed as part of the application lifecycle (ie. application deployment).
+In contrast to BTP destinations in general, it can be created and refreshed as part of the application lifecycle, that is, application deployment.
-Hence, location and security aspects of remote services is transparent to CAP applications in case of service bindings.
+Hence, the location and security aspects of remote services are transparent to CAP applications in the case of service bindings.

 #### Binding to Local Service

 In the following example, the remote API is running as another CAP application within the same SaaS application.
-Both the calling CAP application and the remote API are bound to the same (shared) XSUAA service instance and, thus, accept JWT tokens issued by the single XSUAA instance.
+Both, the calling CAP application and the remote API, are bound to the same (shared) XSUAA service instance and accept JWT tokens issued by the single XSUAA instance.

 ```yaml
 cds: